AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/share-dashboard-best-practice.md

 ## Create a Core Set of Dashboards

 When new users are created, they do not own any dashboards or charts.
-They will, however, see a list of the most popular dashboards in your organization (with View or Edit rights for the whole team) upon first logging in.
+However, they will see a list of the most popular dashboards in your organization (with View or Edit rights for the whole team) upon first logging in.
 Ensure that dashboards are always in this list so that new users can be included.

 ## Share Dashboards with New Users